DLR-RM/BlenderProc/README.md

 ### Examples

 We provide a lot of [examples](examples/README.md) which explain all features in detail and should help you understand how BlenderProc works.
 Exploring our examples is the best way to learn about what you can do with BlenderProc.
-We also provide limited support for some datasets.
+We also provide support for some datasets.

 * [Basic scene](examples/basics/basic/README.md): Basic example, this is the ideal place to start for beginners
 * [Camera sampling](examples/basics/camera_sampling/README.md): Sampling of different camera positions inside of a shape with constraints for the rotation.
-* [Object manipluation](examples/basics/entity_manipulation/README.md): Changing various parameters of objects via selecting them in the config file.
+* [Object manipluation](examples/basics/entity_manipulation/README.md): Changing various parameters of objects.
 * [Material manipulation](examples/basics/material_manipulation/README.md): Material selecting and manipulation.
 * [Physics positioning](examples/basics/physics_positioning/README.md): Enabling simple simulated physical interactions between objects in the scene.
 * [Semantic segmentation](examples/basics/semantic_segmentation/README.md): Generating semantic segmentation labels for a given scene.